The Word Renaissance: Meaning, History, & Cultural Impact

 Michelangelo's David head cast

-Negative of a cast of the head of Michelangelo’s David, Accademia di Belle Arte, Florence, 1881, image courtesy of the Victoria and Albert Museum, London
+Negative of a cast of the head of Michelangelo’s David, Accademia di Belle Arte, Florence, 1881.
+Source: Victoria and Albert Museum, London

 In its literal translation, the word ‘Renaissance’ comes from the French language, meaning ‘rebirth.’
-French, 19th century historian Jules Michelet was one of the first to use this term to describe the art of Italy and beyond in his iconic text, Renaissance, 1855.
-He argued that 14th century Italy had ‘rebirthed’ classical antiquity, with its emphasis on beauty, elegance and a deep understanding of the human form.
-The 19th century Swiss historian Jacob Burckhardt also developed similar theories in his influential essay The Civilization of Renaissance Italy, 1860.
+French, 19th-century historian Jules Michelet was one of the first to use this term to describe the art of Italy and beyond in his iconic text, Renaissance, 1855.
+He argued that 14th-century Italy had ‘rebirthed’ classical antiquity through its emphasis on beauty, elegance, and a deep understanding of the human form.
+The 19th-century Swiss historian Jacob Burckhardt also developed similar theories in his influential essay The Civilization of Renaissance Italy, 1860.
 Both historians popularised the term ‘Renaissance’ that is so commonly used today.

 A ‘Rebirth’ of Classical Antiquity